tigefa4u/tigefa4u.github.io/_posts/2013-08-30-download-latest-jekyll.markdown

 tags: [jekyll]
 ---

 Jekyll is a simple, blog aware, static site generator.
 It takes a template directory (representing the raw form of a website), runs it through Textile or Markdown and Liquid converters, and spits out a complete, static website suitable for serving with Apache or your favorite web server.
 This is also the engine behind
-<span class="label label-danger">[GitHub Pages]{http://pages.github.com)</span> which you can use to host your project's page or blog right here from GitHub.
+<span class="label label-info">[GitHub Pages](http://pages.github.com)</span> which you can use to host your project's page or blog right here from GitHub.